 A lot of things can change while you're waiting to find out if you drew a permit.
-If you need to update your name (because of marriage or divorce), your address or the credit card number associated with your application, please call 1-800-221-0659.
+If you need to update your name (because of marriage or divorce), your address or the credit card number associated with your application, please call 1-800-221-0659 or visit utah-hunt. com.